 Your Company s overseas operations are carried out through branchoffice established in Singapore.
 It has served as a medium to manage business moreeffectively.
 This overseas presence has enabled to achieve economies of scale.

 CONSOLIDATED FINANCIAL STATEMENTS:

-Pursuant to Section 136 of the Act the financial statements of thesubsidiary is kept for inspection of the shareholders at the Registered Office ofthe Company.
+Pursuant to Section 136 of the Act the financial statements of thesubsidiary are kept open for inspection of the Shareholders at the Registered Office ofthe Company.

 DIRECTORS AND KEY MANAGERIAL PERSONNEL:

 Key Managerial Personnel: